One of the most common questions we get from people in the medical industry is "Is Outlook HIPAA compliant?"

 Microsoft365 has the ability to be HIPAA compliant when set up correctly.
 Therefore, it's no surprise that the same is true for Outlook since it’s a part of Microsoft365.
 However, is Outlook HIPAA Compliant a part of Microsoft 365?

 Before we dive right into Outlook HIPAA compliance, let's take a look at how Microsoft Office handles HIPAA compliance.

 Microsoft has a lot of overlapping product names, so this might get a little confusing.

 “Microsoft365” refers to the cloud-hosted subscription service that Microsoft sells.
 Microsoft365 can be made HIPAA compliant.

-“Microsoft Office” are the software tools that people typically run on their computer.
+“Microsoft Office” is the software tool that people typically run on their computers.
 This includes tools like Microsoft Word and Microsoft Excel, and it also includes Microsoft Outlook (the subject of this article).

 Here’s the confusing part – some “Microsoft365” subscriptions also include “Microsoft Office.”
 Some do not.
 If you’re not sure whether you have Microsoft Office or not, check with your IT supplier.

 Microsoft has taken an aggressive stance towards HIPAA compliance.
 They include HIPAA right in the standard license agreement that they sign with every company for Microsoft365.